fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 end

 Dog.get_species
+# => Dog
 ```
 ### Polymorphism, inheritance, method lookup path, duck-typing
 *23) What is polymorphism?
 Explain two different ways to implement polymorphism. ​How does polymorphism work in relation to the public interface?*
 Polymorphism is a concept in object oriented programming that refers to the ability of different types (or different objects) to respond to a common interface (e.g. an instance method).
 Polymorphism is a way to model logical hierarchies through inheritance, reduce the amount of code written in our program (i.e. implementing DRY code) as well as sharing common behaviours between classes that don't fit neatly into these logical hierarchies through mixing in modules.

-Where encapsulation reduces the interactivity of different parts of the program in order to protect itself, polymorphism is about expanding the abilities of the encapsulated parts of the program to interact with the different parts of itself.
+While encapsulation reduces the interactivity of different parts of the program in order to protect unnecessary changes to object state, polymorphism is about expanding the abilities of the encapsulated parts of the program to interact with the different parts of itself.

-We can implement polymorphism in a number of ways - class inheritance, interface inheritance and duck-typing.
+We can implement polymorphism in a number of ways - class inheritance (inheriting methods), interface inheritance (through mixing in modules) and duck-typing.

 In our example below, we observe polymorphism through class inheritance and interface inheritance.
 The `Cat`, `Turtle` and `Dog` classes subclass the `Pet` class, meaning they inherit the `initialize` method defined within `Pet` (denoted by the `<` symbol) - this explains why we need to provide an argument to the `Class#new` method when instantiating an object from `Cat`, `Turtle` or `Dog`.
 While `ted`, `charlie` and `oscar` are all distinct objects, they all have the `initialize` method defined in the `Pet` superclass (class inheritance).

 We also observe _interface_ inheritance through use of mixing in modules.
 In our example, we have defined the module `Swimmable` and mixed this into the `Turtle` and `Dog` classes.
 Again, while objects instantiated from the `Turtle` and `Dog` class are distinct from each other, these objects will have access to the `swim` method.
+We can also observe duck-typing at work, by iterating through our objects and calling the commonly named `name` method.
 ```
 module Swimmable
   def swim